-- All persons, arriving to Lithuania, must register with the National Public Health Center and follow the restrictions of national quarantine.
+- All persons, arriving to Lithuania, must register with the National Public Health Center not earlier than 48 hours before their arrival to Lithuania and follow the restrictions of national quarantine.

 Crew members of international commercial transportation carriers (all types of vehicles) who plan to stay in Lithuania longer than 72 hours have to present a document (in one of the official languages of the European Union) on their arrival confirming a test for COVID-19 (coronavirus infection) taken within 72 hours at the earliest before the arrival in Lithuania and a negative test result (in case it is not possible to bring the test result upon arrival, they can have the test taken in Lithuania within 24 hours of their arrival).

 Requirements for COVID-19 test do not apply to crew members engaged in the carriage of passengers on international routes by all types of vehicles, who return to/ arrive in the Republic of Lithuania on international passenger routes organised and operated by carriers as regular, special and charter services by all types of vehicles.

 Crew members employed in companies operating international commercial transportation, or who carry out international commercial transportation by all means of transport are required to self-isolate from the day of arrival in the Republic of Lithuania until the day of departure from its territory, but no longer than 10 days of the return or arrival in Lithuania.
 An exemption will apply in the case of carriers delivering or picking up cargo without staying in Lithuania, or when transiting through our country.
 Please also note that carriers are not required to get tested for COVID-19 before or after the arrival in Lithuania.
 It is notable that family members of carriers are not required to self-isolate, i.e. they do not need to self-isolate together for the specified duration.